 STEP 3 – Visit www.dmv.ca.gov or call DMV at 800-777-0133 for an appointment.
 Then bring your Veteran Status Verification Form to a DMV field office.
-Complete your application, pay any fees including the $5 fee to add the Veteran Designation.
+Complete your application, and pay any fees, including the $5 fee to add the Veteran Designation.

 Help Make a Difference if you know that one phone call can be the difference in the life of a Veteran who is homeless or at imminent risk of becoming homeless.
-Make the call to 877-4AID-VET (424-3838) to be connected 24/7 with VA's services to overcome or prevent homelessness for yourself or a Veteran you know.
+Call 877-4AID-VET (424-3838) to be connected 24/7 with VA's services to overcome or prevent homelessness for yourself or a Veteran you know.

 StepForward to see how Orientation, Assessment, and Education Planning can keep you on the Fast track.
 Special circumstances/Students will receive “priority” registration.
 If you fall into one of the following groups: Former and current foster youth, Active duty military, and Recent veterans.

 ACE is a guide to the Evaluation of Educational Experiences in the Armed Services.
-ACE's Military Guide presents credit recommendations for formal courses and occupations offered by all branches of the military.
+ACE's Military Guide presents credit recommendations for formal courses and occupations offered by all military branches.
 These credit recommendations appear on the service member’s Joint Services Transcript (JST).